 Eagles Nest is proud to be home to many of New Zealand’s unique and at risk birdlife.

+The Blue Penguin or Korora are widespread around the coast of New Zealand.
+They are the smallest of all penguins weighing just 1kg on average and spend their days swimming the oceans, eating fish, squid and crustaceans only coming ashore at night to sleep and nest.
 The Blue Penguin holds a special place in the history of Russell in particular, with Kororareka, her Maori name meaning Sweet Penguin!
 They are frequently spotted in the Bay of Islands swimming around charter boats and also around the Russell wharf in search tasty mackerel.
-Penguin numbers are very healthy in the area and this is especially helped by the constant control of stoats and rats who are well known to kill nesting parents and chicks.
+Happily Penguin numbers are very healthy in the area and this is especially helped by the constant control of stoats and rats who are well known to kill nesting parents and chicks.

-The Eagles Nest beaches are home to many of these gorgeous little birds, and for several years now we have placed penguin boxes along the shore line to provide shelter and nesting places that are used year round.
+The Eagles Nest beaches are home to many of these gorgeous little birds, and for several years now we have placed Penguin boxes along the shore line to provide shelter and nesting places that are used year round.